 Cloud SQL offers simplicity of deployment, too.
 Cloud SQL can scale up to 32-core virtual machines with up to 208 GB of RAM, and can grow storage on demand to 10 TB with 30 IOPS per GB and thousands of concurrent connections.
 These specifications are plenty sufficient for the example in this solution, and for a large number of real-world recommendation engines.
 Cloud SQL also offers the advantage that it can be directly accessed from Spark.

 Spark offers much better performance than a typical Hadoop setup; Spark can be 10 to 100 times faster.
 With Spark MLlib, you can analyze several hundreds of millions of ratings in minutes, which increases the agility of the recommendations, enabling the administrator to run the algorithm more often.
 Spark leverages memory for computing, as much as possible, to reduce round trips to disk.
 It also tries to minimize I/O. This solution uses Compute Engine to host the analysis infrastructure.
-Compute Engine helps to keep the price of the analysis as low as possible through its per-minute, on-demand pricing.
+Compute Engine helps to keep the price of the analysis as low as possible through its per-second, on-demand pricing.

 The following diagram maps to the previous architecture diagram, but shows the technology at use for each step: